Strathcarron railway station: History

 The station was built by Murdoch Paterson between 1869 and 1870.
 The station was opened to passengers on 19 August 1870 by the Dingwall and Skye Railway.
-The lattice-girder footbridge was built by the Rose Street Foundry in 1900.

 In the early 1900s, cars were occasionally carried between Strathcarron and Kyle of Lochalsh to prevent accidents on the hazardous roads and a ferry journey.

 Facilities

 Both platforms have waiting rooms and benches, and platform one - which is adjacent to the car park - also has a help point.
 Both platforms have step-free access, although the footbridge does not.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Platform layout

 The station has a passing loop 19 chain long, flanked by two platforms which can each accommodate a three-coach train.
 One of the Kyle line's three passing loops is located at the station (and trains are sometimes scheduled to cross here).